TUDelft-MUDE/2024-files/content/GA_1_6/Report_solution.md

 $$

 The A matrix is an identity matrix for the CDS-FDT case.
 The b vector is elaborated where the boundaries are implemented intrinsically.
 In the latter case, CDS-BDT, the matrix A is tridiagonal and the boundaries in the b vector are explicitly implemented.
-No iteration is required in the implicit scheme because the dependence on time is linear.
+No iteration is required in the implicit scheme because the dependence on time is linear, a.k.a., the power of the unknowns is 1.

 **Question 6**